Harry Barnes (artist)

-Sir Harry Barnes (3 April 1915 - 31 May 1982) was an artist; and former Director of the Glasgow School of Art.
+Sir Harry Jefferson Barnes (3 April 1915 - 31 May 1982) was an artist; and former Director of the Glasgow School of Art.
 He took the post of Director in 1964.

 Life

 Barnes was originally from Sheffield and his father was a professor at the university there.

 His old teacher at Slade Art College, Randolph Schwabe, recommended him to Glasgow School of Art in 1944.
 Barnes had married Schwabe's daughter in 1941.
 Randolph Schwabe was a close friend of Charles Rennie Mackintosh and Margaret Macdonald Mackintosh, and his daughter Alice was a favourite of theirs.
 With Barnes ties to the school and now connection to the Mackintoshes he became versed in the School and Mackintosh's work.

 He stayed at Helensburgh in Argyll.

 He became a set designer for the Glasgow Grand Opera Society.

 He was the Chairman of the Charles Rennie Mackintosh Society for many years.

 He was given a CBE in 1971 and knighted in 1980.
 He retired the same year, settling in his home in Argyll.